xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 * **Update Mailchimp lists every** (_Never, 1 minute, 10 minutes, etc._): Select the time interval for the periodical list updates.

-* **Type of discount coupons that should be uploaded to Mailchimp**: This setting is available only if the addon [Coupons](https://market.x-cart.com/addons/discount-coupons.html) is installed and active.
-Adjust this setting to specify the type of coupons that Mailchimp should be able to pull from your store for use in your campaigns via [promo code content blocks](https://mailchimp.com/help/use-promo-code-content-blocks/).
+* **Type of discount coupons that should be uploaded to Mailchimp**: Adjust this setting to specify the type of coupons that Mailchimp should be able to pull from your store for use in your campaigns via [promo code content blocks](https://mailchimp.com/help/use-promo-code-content-blocks/).
+   {% note info %}
+   This setting is available only if the addon [Coupons](https://market.x-cart.com/addons/discount-coupons.html) is installed and active.
+   {% endnote %}
    The available options are:
    * _All discount coupons:_ Select this option if you would like to be able to use with Mailchimp any coupons created in your X-Cart store.
    * _Only the discount coupons that match the Mailchimp promo rules:_ Select this option if you need Mailchimp to be able to import only the coupons that have been configured with the following fields defined (all the four of them, or just some of them):
      - Code;